dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * a series of weekly status calls

-In support of these constructs, it may be desirable to aggregate a group of vCons.
+In support of these constructs, it may be desirable to aggregate a group of vCons as opposed to including all of the dialog in a single vCon.
 The conversations may be over heterogenius or homogenius medium.
 A vCon MAY aggregated a group of vCon instances in the group array, using a Group Object for each vCon instance.

-* group: Group[] (optional)
+* group: Group[] (optional, mutially exclusive with redacted and appended parameters)

     The group array contains a [Group Object](#group-object) for each vCon.

-TODO: Alternatively, the Dialog Object could refer to a vCon??

 ### parties Objects Array

 The name, identity or contact information of all of the parties involved with the conversation are included in the parties object array.
 Whether the parties were observers, passive or active participants in the conversation, they each are included as a Party Object in the parties array.

-TODO: Should this be a object not an array to make it easier to append parties (i.e. indices change when appended)?
+TODO: Should this be a object not an array to make it easier to append parties (i.e. indices of append vCons change when appended)?

 * parties: "Party[]"